Do Prenups Work?

 No surprise here.
 As with most contracts, your prenuptial agreement cannot include anything illegal.

 How Do You Make Sure Your Prenup Will Work?

 One major key to your prenuptial agreement is making sure it will work in the event of a divorce.
-This is dynamic area of the law, Freed Marcroft’s prenup attorneys are well-versed in the dynamic legal area of prenup enforceability.
-For example, your prenup is most likely to be enforced if:
+This is a dynamic area of the law, and Freed Marcroft’s prenup attorneys are well-versed in prenup enforceability.
+For example, courts are most likely to enforce your prenup if:

 - Both parties received a fair and reasonable disclosure of the amount, character and value of property, income and financial liabilities prior to signing the agreement.

 - You both entered into the agreement voluntarily and without force or duress.

 - Both parties had a reasonable opportunity to obtain the advice and guidance of independent legal counsel.

 - The agreement is not so one-sided that it was unconscionable when you entered into it.
 It also cannot be unconscionable if and when someone seeks to enforce it.

 - You both signed the document in the presence of a notary public.

 Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your situation and unveil your true goals.
 Then, we take those goals along with the facts of your case and analyze them so that our family law attorneys can present you with recommendations and options on how to move forward.